top of page

 Why higher prices attract better customers

-Let's face it: low prices don't attract the people you really want to work with.
+Low prices won't attract the people you really want to work with.

 Because: